Thomas Colshill

 Thomas Colshill (c.
 1518 – 1595), of London, Hackney, Middlesex and Chigwell, Essex, was an English politician.

 Family

 Colshill was the son of William Colshill and the brother of the MP, Robert Colshill.
-He married Mary Crafford, and they had three daughters.
+He married Mary Crayford (d.1599), and they had three daughters.

+The couple is buried in St Mary's Church, Chigwell, where a monument in their memory was installed by their daughters, Susanna (wife of Sir Edward Stanhope MP), and Anne (Mrs Jasper Leeke).

 Career

 He was a Member (MP) of the Parliament of England for Knaresborough in 1558 and for Aylesbury in 1563.
+He served as Inspector of Customs for the City of London.